mikesparr/typescript-postgres-auth-example/README.md

  * As an `admin`, I want to be able to **create** any `permission` record, so I can manage permissions in the system
  * As an `admin`, I want to be able to **edit** any `permission` record, so I can manage permissions in the system
  * As an `admin`, I want to be able to **delete** any `permission` record, so I can manage permissions and keep the system current

+### Systems Administrator
+ * As a `sysadmin`, I want to be able to automatically check app health, so I can automate scaling and recovery
+ * As a `sysadmin`, I want the app to log all events, so that I can optionally add alerts if acceptable thresholds are exceeded
+ * As a `sysadmin`, I want to be able to deny protected access to any user or individual token, so I can prevent unauthorized access

 # TODO
 ## Add support for group permissions